Distilling Aggregated Knowledge for Weakly-Supervised Video Anomaly Detection: Method

 The disentangled attention has three attention components: i) {\it content-to-content attention}: This component attends to the content of a token at position {\it i} by interacting with the content of the token at position {\it j} within the same sequence, ii) {\it content-to-position attention}: This attention component considers the content of token {\it i} and its relative position to token {\it j}, capturing how the content of token {\it i} influences its attention weight concerning token {\it j}. iii) {\it position-to-content attention}: Similarly, this component assesses the content of token {\it j} and its relative position to token {\it i}, elucidating how the content at position {\it j} influences its attention weight with respect to token {\it i}.

 We further disentangle this attention mechanism to adopt it for multi-input scenarios.
 To this aim, we add a cross-attention module to fuse information from multiple input sequences.
-The cross-attention module introduces a cross content-to-content term, facilitating attention computation between query and key vectors across backbones.
 Table \ref{tab:attention} evaluates the contribution of each of these attention components.
 Given $T$ input sequences $Z_t$, $t\in \{1, \dots, T\}$, we define the query, key, and value for each of the representations as:

 The shared relative position key and query are also computed as :

 where $\tilde{Z} \in \mathbb{R}^{2k \times d}$ represents the relative position embedding vectors shared across all layers and backbones (\ie, staying fixed during forward propagation).